Best Scottish Shortbread Recipe

 We all know that shortbread gets it's richness from the butter, which is the most important ingredient.
 But did you know that in 1921 the British Government decreed that to be called 'shortbread', a product must get at least 51% of its fat from real butter?

-Hooked on Scottish Goodies?
+Hooked on Scottish Baked Goodies?

 Scottish 'treats' come in all shapes, sizes and flavors.
 Each and every one of them is delicious!